bekk/bekk-christmas/post/javascript/create-your-first-npm-package.md

 And tadaa!
 You will soon be able to see your package on [https://www.npmjs.com/package/\<your-package\>](https://www.npmjs.com/package/<your-package>) (you might also get some seconds of fame on the [NPM frontpage](https://www.npmjs.com/) 🤩), as well as adding it to your next project using `npm install --save <your-package>` or `yarn add <your-package>`.
 If you do not want your project to be publicly visible you can read about how it is done [here](https://docs.npmjs.com/creating-and-publishing-private-packages) and [here](https://docs.npmjs.com/package-scope-access-level-and-visibility).

-Here is also a demo of the [`days-until-christmas`](https://www.npmjs.com/package/days-until-christmas) package from the example which could be worth to check out:
+Here is also a demo of the [`days-until-christmas`](https://www.npmjs.com/package/days-until-christmas) package from the example which could be worth checking out:

 <iframe height="265" style="width: 100%;" scrolling="no" title="Days Until Christmas package" src="https://codepen.io/niklasmh/embed/wvzWqgO?height=265&theme-id=dark&default-tab=js,result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/niklasmh/pen/wvzWqgO'>Days Until Christmas package</a> by Niklas Molnes Hole